 Jesus established a new priesthood

-The writer also explains that the Levitical priesthood has also been abolished; it was, along with the whole Old Covenant sacrificial system, a temporary priesthood, until the perfect priesthood of Melchizedek with Christ as the prefect priest, should appear.
-He showed how Melchizedek met Abraham after “the slaughter of the kings” (Heb 7:1), and blessed him.
-Abraham paid him a tithe of the spoils (7:4), and by so doing, demonstrated that Levi, of whom was the Jewish priesthood, also paid a tithe to Melchizedek because “he was yet in the loins of his father, when Melchizedek met him” (7:10).
-Paul continues on to say that the priesthood has now changed (7:12), and that Christ is “a priest for ever after the order of Melchizedek” (7:17, 21); that his priesthood is unchangeable (7:24); that “he ever liveth to make intercession” for his people (7:25); and that he “is consecrated for evermore” (7:28).
+Paul explains that the Levitical priesthood has also been abolished; it was, along with the whole Old Covenant sacrificial system, a temporary priesthood, until the perfect priesthood of Melchisedec with Christ as the prefect priest, should appear.
+He showed how Melchisedec met Abraham after “the slaughter of the kings” (Heb 7:1), and blessed him.
+Abraham paid him a tithe of the spoils (7:4), and by so doing, demonstrated that Levi, of whom was the Jewish priesthood, also paid a tithe to Melchisedec because “he was yet in the loins of his father, when Melchisedec met him” (7:10).
+Paul then says that the priesthood has now changed (7:12), and that Christ is “a priest FOR EVER after the order of Melchisedec” (7:17, 21); that his priesthood is UNCHANGEABLE (7:24); that “he EVER LIVETH to make intercession” (7:25); and that he “is consecrated FOR EVERMORE” (7:28 KJV).

 So if all this is true – and it is – why would God subject his Son to a thousand years of blasphemy as his so-called people continue as if Jesus had never happened?
 Why did Jesus say “It is finished” when he hung on the cross – why didn’t he say “This will do for now”?
-Why does the scripture say that after Jesus “had offered one sacrifice for sins for ever, sat down on the right hand of God; From henceforth expecting till his enemies be made his footstool” (Heb 10:12-13)?
+Why does the scripture say that after Jesus “But this man, after he had offered one sacrifice for sins FOR EVER, sat down on the right hand of God, From henceforth expecting till his enemies be made his footstool” (Heb 10:12-13)?
 Is this not the language of completion and permanence?

 They rejected him the first time by murdering him; so God rejected them.
 But yet, in mercy, God gives them a second chance, not by restoring them to everything they were and had under the Old Covenant, but as the new people of God along with the Gentiles in the New Israel, the Church.